 Hernandez: We formed the CFB Services business to support our customers who own fluidized bed boilers supplied by SFW as well as those supplied by other original equipment manufacturers (OEMs).
-In North and South America, we are able to provide maintenance and repair services to the owner of any fluidized bed combustion (FBC) or bubbling fluidized bed (BFB) boiler plants and CFB or pulverized coal plants burning coal and/or biomass—from small industrial plants to larger utility-scale plants.
+In North and South America, we are able to provide maintenance and repair services to the owner of any fluidized bed combustion (FBC) boiler or CFB scrubber equipment—from small industrial plants to larger utility-scale plants.

 POWER: Can you talk about some of the specific needs of these plants and how the SFW services team can support them?

 We also see the solid fuels market in North America becoming more of a services-based business going forward.
-There may be spot opportunities for constructing coal-fired plants in the future, but in the short- to medium-term, we will be focused on offering a wide range of maintenance and upgrade services rather than building new FBC or CFB plants.
-And when those select new projects are identified, they will not be very large projects, such as those commonly found in Eastern Europe or Asia, although we do expect new projects to increase in size over time as North American owners come to know and appreciate the value of those plants.
+There may be spot opportunities for constructing solid fuel plants in the future, likely firing biomass.
+However, in the short- to medium-term, we will be focused on offering a wide range of maintenance and upgrade services rather than building new solid fuel plants.

-POWER: Can you give an example of a services project performed by SFW that helped a U.S. power plant owner faced with changing and challenging market conditions?
+POWER: Can you give an example of a CFB services project that helped a U.S. power plant owner faced with changing and challenging market conditions?